b9Joker108/b9.OneX/README.md

 ![2](https://github.com/1RaY-1/onex/assets/78962948/5fa463a9-9cf8-4ce5-84b7-daacc4a40cc6)
 ![3](https://github.com/1RaY-1/onex/assets/78962948/1e659a0f-81bb-4384-a8de-719d69d250ff)

-NB: The screenshot stating number of tools in OneX needs to be updated, as it isn't true and correct foe OneX v0.2.
-Also, I am going to implement a change in the brand styling of the project, from Onex to OneX, with the capital letter 'X' closure for aesthetics, and brand differentiation.
-Also, I am contemplating iterating the nomenclature of this fork of the project to 'b9OneX' (or 'b9OneX108`), yet to be determined.
+NB: The screenshot stating number of tools in b9.OneX needs to be updated, as it isn't true and correct for OneX v0.2.1 Also, the developers have implemented a change in the brand styling of the project, from Onex to b9.OneX, with the 'b9' or 'benign' prefix, with a capital letter 'X' in closure, for aesthetics, and brand and repository differentiation.

 ------------------------------------------------------------------------

 ## Operating System Requirements

-Onex works on any of the following operating systems:
+b9.OneX works on any of the following operating systems (OS):
 - **Android** (Using the Termux App)
 - **Linux** (Ubuntu, Kali, Fedora)
 - **Mac** (Should work, but not sure)